Deducteam/hol2dk/README.md

 **Purging dumped proofs.** Because HOL-Light tactics may fail, some theorems are generated but not used in the end, especially after simplification.
 Therefore, they do not need to be translated.

 The command `purge` compute in `file.use` all the theorems that do not need to be translated.
+For instance, in the HOL-Light base library `hol.ml`, 60% of proof steps are useless after simplication.

 The command `simp` is the sequential composition of `rewrite` and `purge`.